IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

    description and tags (via the "Edit Tag" button) for each file.
 Additionally, an MD5 checksum will be added for each file.
 If you upload a tabular file a :ref:`Universal Numerical Fingerprint (UNF) <unf>` will be added to this file.
 #.
 Click the "Save Dataset" button when you are done.
 Your unpublished dataset is now created.

-Note: You can add additional metadata once you have completed the initial dataset creation by going to Edit Dataset > Metadata.
+Note: You can add additional metadata once you have completed the initial dataset creation by going to clicking the Edit button and selecting Metadata from the dropdown menu.

+.. _supported-html-fields:

 Supported HTML Fields
 ---------------------

 We currently only support the following HTML tags for any of our textbox metadata fields (i.e., Description) : <a>, <b>, <blockquote>,
 <br>, <code>, <del>, <dd>, <dl>, <dt>, <em>, <hr>, <h1>-<h3>, <i>, <img>, <kbd>, <li>, <ol>, <p>, <pre>, <s>, <sup>, <sub>,
-<strong>, <strike>, <ul>.
+<strong>, <strike>, <u>, <ul>.

 File Upload
 ==============